The History of the Current Royal Family of Jaffna

 Ilavarasi Maheswary Arasaratnam

 Ilavarasi Maheswary Arasaratnam, the eldest daughter of Ilavarasan T. C. Arasaratnam and Ilavarasi Annammah, was born in Jaffna.
 Ilavarasi Maheswary and her younger sisters, Ilavarasi Yogeswary and Ilavarasi Rajeswary attended education at Holy Family Convent Ilavalai, Jaffna.
 It is one of the best convent schools in Jaffna.
 Rev. Mother M. Salome Reynaert of Belgium was the Mother Superior of the Convent in Ilavalai, and Rt.
 Rev. Dr. Jerome Emilianuspillai, OMI, was the Bishop of Jaffna.
 They also met their paternal relatives (Aunts) at school, two daughters of Lanthar Selladurai and a niece of Sir Chittampalam Gardiner and they spent many happy days with their relatives.
 Nesaratnam Selladurai one of the daughters of Lanthar Selladurai, who studied at Holy Family Convent Ilavalai, she later converted to Catholicism and became a Roman Catholic nun and she took the name Lumina.
 Ilavarasi Maheswary Arasaratnam was a bright and intelligent student and during her school days, she enjoyed such as music, painting and social events.
 She also had a great enthusiasm for sports.
 Ilavarasi Maheswary was a keen netball and tennis player and she has served as Captain for both teams.
-She was a Head Prefect and a House Captain for (Peter House).
+She was a House Captain (Peter House) and Head Prefect.
 Ilavarasi Maheswary Arasaratnam after completing her education, at the request of Rev. Mother Salome Reynaert (Mother Superior), she taught English at Little Flower Convent in Karampon, then in Point Pedro and Teachers Training College in Jaffna.
 During her brief teaching career, she was very well respected by her colleagues and students.

 Ilavarasi Maheswary Arasaratnam was graced with beauty, very pale skin; she had an erect posture and long silky black hair.
 She was charming, graceful, admirable, strong willed and had a regal personality.
 She loved fine clothes, jewellery and she wore traditional Sari with a Pottu on her forehead.
 Her attire was glamorous and stylish, and she enjoyed an extremely privileged lifestyle.
 Ilavarasi Maheswary Arasaratnam married her first cousin Thambirajah Kanagarajah, son of S.C.
 Thambirajah and Kolandavel Ponnambiki.
 The Ilavarasan Thambirajah Kanagarajah was well educated, pious, had a strong personality and was the Landed Proprietor of Ambagastenne Tea Estate in Pundaluoya.
 He also served in the Army with the Ceylon Royal Artillery during World War II.
 They had five children, three sons named Rajendra Sylvester, Meryll Venatious and Remigius and two daughters named Vanaja Maria Queenie and Jeraldine.
 They were raised under strict supervision of their parents.